- To understand the basics of what Areas are.

 - "Area" is the default label, but they may be referred to by other terms including Departments, Categories, Manuals, or other similar terms.
 Terms may differ, but the concepts are universal.

 At its most basic element, an Area is a category or grouping of similar documents within PolicyStat.
-Areas are often categorized to include terms like Human Resources, Operations, Nursing, Patient Care, Administrative, etc.
+Think of an Area as the box or bucket where your policies will be sorted.

 The topic of Areas is one of the Three Pillars of PolicyStat.
 For more on the Three Pillars concept or to view the other two Pillars, see this article.